GameDevHQ-Official/RPG-Dungeon-Crawler/README.md

 - Use a `struct` or `class` to define monster attributes such as name, health, and attack strength.
 - Implement member functions to display and update monster stats.

+### Item Attributes

+- Use a `struct` or `class` to define item attributes such as name and effect.
+- Implement member functions to display item information.

 ### Actions